The Asus ROG Harpe Aim Lab Edition mouse promises to "unleash your pro potential"

-(Pocket-lint) - The Asus Republic of Gamers has teamed up with Aim Lab to craft a special edition gaming mouse that's designed for eSports professionals and aspiring pro gamers.
+The Asus Republic of Gamers has teamed up with Aim Lab to craft a special edition gaming mouse that's designed for eSports professionals and aspiring pro gamers.

 The ROG Harpe Ace Aim Lab Edition is an ultra-lightweight wireless gaming mouse that comes in at just 54 grams and was designed with the help of eSports pros.